On this page:

 - You will probably be in hospital for 4–7 days, but it can take 2–3 months to fully recover.

-- You will have to wear compression stockings while you are in hospital to help the blood in your legs to circulate.
+- While you are in hospital you will have to wear compression stockings to keep the blood flowing in your legs.

 - You will also be given a daily injection of a blood thinner to reduce the risk of developing blood clots.